JetBrains/mps-maven-plugin/mps-launcher-common/README.md

-Interface between the Maven-classloader world (mps-maven-plugin, mps-launcher) and the MPS-classloader world (mps-launchee).
+Interface between the Maven-classloader world (mps-maven-plugin) and the MPS-classloader world (mps-launchee).